Sandra-Ord/snake-game-python/README.md

   * Use the arrow keys (`←`, `↑`, `→`, `↓`) to control the direction of the snake and guide it towards food.
-  * Snake, which is longer than a singular block can't move back in the opposite direction of the direction it is currently moving in, as it would cause the snake to collide into itself.
+  * Snake, which is longer than a singular block can't move back in the opposite direction of the direction it is currently moving in, as it would cause the snake to collide with itself.
 * **Pausing and Resuming the Game**
   * Pause - Press `Esc` to pause the game.
-  * Resume - Press `Enter` or `Space` to resume to the game.
+  * Resume - Press `Space` to resume to the game.
 * **Restart and Quit**
+  * Starting a new game and quitting entirely can only be done, if the game is already paused.
-  * Start a New Game - Press `S` to start a new game.
+  * Start a New Game - Press `Enter` to start a new game.
-  * Quit the Gae - Press `Q` to quit the game.
+  * Quit the Game - Press `Esc` to quit the game.
 * **Color Schemes**
-  * Ekans Color Scheme - Press `E` to activate the Pokémon Ekans color scheme with a yellow-tailed purple snake and green food.
-  * Python Color Scheme - Press `P` to switch to the Python color scheme with a blue and yellow striped snake.
-  * Slytherin Color Scheme - Press `Z` to use the Harry Potter Slytherin house color scheme with a silver snake, which has a green head and gold food.
   * Default Color Scheme - Press `Delete` to revert to the default color scheme with a classic green snake and red food.
+  * Explore different keyboard letter keys to find the other color schemes in the game.
+  * If a snake is patterned, try pressing `Caps Lock` and see what happens ;)

 ## Starting the Game